What Are Heart Murmurs?

 Heart murmurs are rated on a scale from 1 to 6 based on how loud they are.
 Grade 1 is very soft, whereas grade 6 is very loud.
 If a murmur is found, the doctor may want a child to be checked by a pediatric cardiologist (a heart doctor who cares for kids).

 Innocent Heart Murmurs

 An innocent heart murmur can come and go throughout childhood.
-Kids with these murmurs don't need a special diet, restriction of activities, or any other special treatment.
+Kids with these murmurs don't need to change their diet, restrict their activities, or have any special treatment.
 Those old enough to understand that they have a heart murmur should be reassured that they aren't any different from other kids.